 Buying a Dirt Bike Helmet

-The most important piece of safety equipment is sitting on your shoulders and you need to protect it at all costs.
-Gloves, goggles, and boots are also important, but a helmet is the first safety item an off-road rider needs to buy.
-Fortunately, there is a huge selection of dirt bike helmets on the market and you don't need to spend hundreds of dollars to get a well-made, safe helmet.
+The most important piece of dirt bike safety equipment is sitting squarely on your shoulders and you need to protect it at all costs.
+Gloves, goggles, and boots are also important, but a helmet is the first safety item a beginner dirt bike rider needs to buy.
+Fortunately, there is a huge selection of dirt bike helmets on the market and you don't need to spend hundreds of dollars to get a decent dirt bike helmet.

 You should be able to get a good quality helmet with both DOT and Snell certifications for about $150.
 There are cheaper helmets on the market, but go for a brand name.
 Remember the saying - if you have a $10 head, buy a $10 helmet.
 Beginners don't crash as hard as experienced riders, but usually crash more often, so don't skimp on the helmet.

 The manufacturers have a knack for making their helmets sound like like they're made of materials that would make NASA engineers drool but generally, the entry-level helmets have less padding, are a bit heavier, and have fewer ventilation holes than the more expensive helmets.
-Some entry level dirt bike helmets are the Fox Racing V1 helmet, One Industries Atom Fragment helmet, and the O'Neal Warhead helmet.
-Higher end dirt bike helmets include Troy Lee Designs SE3 Crose 2 helmet, and the Shoei VFX-W Reputation TC2 helmet.
-Unless you absolutely need this year's helmet, look for last year's model because they're usually considerably cheaper.
+Some entry level dirt bike helmets on Amazon are the Fox Racing V1 helmet, and the One Industries Atom Fragment helmet.
+Higher-end dirt bike helmets include Troy Lee Designs SE3 Reflection helmet, and the Shoei VFX-W Sear helmet.
+Unless you absolutely need the latest and greatest dirt bike helmet, look for last year's model because they're usually considerably cheaper.